ishankgp/duplicate_docs/Algorithms.md

 This document explains the different algorithmic approaches used in the Duplicate Document Detection system.

+**Note:** All algorithms detect duplicates in two categories:
+- **Cross-Document**: Duplicates found between different documents
+- **Within-Document**: Duplicates found within the same document (e.g., repeated sections, boilerplate text)

 ## 1. Exact Match Detection

 ### Overview
-Identifies sentences that are exactly identical across documents.
+Identifies sentences that are exactly identical both across documents and within the same document.

 ### Algorithm
 - **Input**: Sentences are determined by splitting the document text using standard sentence boundary detection (e.g., punctuation such as `.`, `!`, `?`), then each sentence is normalized by converting to lowercase and removing punctuation and special characters.